 Broome’s Chinatown is unlike any other Chinatown in the world as it was home to several Asian and European cultures alongside its Aboriginal traditional owners.
 It’s situated on the traditional lands of the indigenous Yawuru people, imbued with deep significance for this community.

 Chinatown features the distinctive Broome vernacular architecture that developed in response to the town’s climatic conditions, remote location and limited access to building materials, and the influence of several Asian cultures.

 Photos supplied by Broome Historical Society

 Known as Japtown before WWI, Chinatown was the commercial centre of Broome.
-So unique was the cultural mix of Chinatown’s residents that Broome was exempt by the ‘White Australia Policy’ as its pearling industry relied heavily on the skill of Asian divers.
+So unique was the cultural mix of Chinatown’s residents that Broome was exempt from the ‘White Australia Policy’ as its pearling industry relied heavily on the skill of Asian divers.

-Whispering among the old buildings that still stand and the remnants of luggers dotting the foreshore of Chinatown are exotic tales of a pearling era gone by, and deep tragedy of the many lives lost in pursuit of the precious pinctada maxima mother-of-pearl shell.
+Whispering among the old buildings that still stand and the remnants of luggers dotting the foreshore of Chinatown are exotic tales of a pearling era gone by, and the deep tragedy of many lives lost in pursuit of the precious pinctada maxima mother-of-pearl shell.